 The latter will certainly affect the online gaming experience so we advise you to stick with the closest server there is.
 Since it’s rather simple to switch between the servers, you can try it in combination with Speedtest to find out what’s the best-suited server for your current needs.
 If you stream something — most servers will do.
 In case you’re playing online games — stick with the closest one.

-Speaking of different servers, Cyberghost has over 1000 of them, You can easily switch between them in order to touch the speed you need.
+Speaking of different servers, Cyberghost has over 1800 of them, You can easily switch between them in order to touch the speed you need.
 Moreover, the support of this tool is amazing so you won’t have any problems with it.
-You can get CyberGhost VPN with a great discount now (50% on all plans).
+You can get CyberGhost VPN with a great discount (2.75$ per month for 1-year plan).